orbitalchicken/Roadmap/README.md

 mintreport:
     sysinfo tab
-    migrate to systemd-coredump (to make it compatible with LMDE)
+    migrate to systemd-coredump (to make it compatible with LMDE better layout

-mintinstall/mintupdate:
+mintinstall/mintbackup:
     use common cache to know all manually installed packages, not just the ones installed via mintinstall (only in Mint, not LMDE)

+mintinstall:
+    spinner while searching
+    support for low resolution screens

 Cinnamon 4.2:
+    - enable recent by default
     - preferred apps: Added an option for PDF reader
     - simplified docinfo
     - simplified appsys
     - cmenus ported to meson
-    - onscreen keyboard in screensaver
     - background slideshow applet shows filename
     - faster input lag
     - faster menu